sareaken/oahu-coastal-access-gis/README.md

 # Coastal Access & Amenities Analysis of Oʻahu, Hawaiʻi

-This project analyzes shoreline public access points on the island of Oʻahu using geospatial data, Python, and GIS workflows.
-The study integrates spatial access point geometry with detailed amenity attributes to evaluate access quality, regional distribution, and service availability across the island’s coastline.

-The goal of this project is to demonstrate applied geospatial analysis skills relevant to natural resource consulting, environmental planning, and coastal management.
+## Overview

+This project presents a geospatial analysis of **shoreline public access points and amenities on the island of Oʻahu**, using Python-based GIS workflows.
+It evaluates shoreline accessibility by examining the availability and distribution of key public amenities that support safe, usable, and equitable coastal access.

+By combining spatial data processing, amenity-level analysis, and interactive mapping, the project highlights regional patterns of infrastructure provision and identifies areas that are relatively well-served or under-served across Oʻahu’s coastline.

 ---

-## Objectives
+## Project Objectives

-1. Integrate shoreline public access geospatial data with amenity attributes.
+- Classify shoreline public access points into four primary coastal regions
+- Standardize and encode amenity data for quantitative analysis
-2. Create an amenity-based quality scoring system for each access point.
+- Create a composite **amenity score (0–7)** for each access point
-3. Analyze access density and amenity distribution across Oʻahu.
+- Compare amenity availability across coastline regions
-4. Produce professional cartographic outputs and an interactive map.
+- Produce clear static visualizations and interactive web maps
-5. Provide interpretable insights regarding coastal access infrastructure.
+- Demonstrate applied geospatial analysis and spatial reasoning skills

 ---

 ## Data Sources

-### 1. Shoreline Public Access Dataset (2024)
+### Shoreline Public Access Dataset (2024)
-Hawaiʻi Statewide GIS Program
+**Hawaiʻi Statewide GIS Program**

-- Geometry: Shapefile set (`Shoreline_Public_Access.*`)
+- Geometry: ESRI Shapefile (`Shoreline_Public_Access.*`)
-- Attributes: Amenities CSV (`Shoreline_Public_Access.csv`)
+- Attributes: Public amenity indicators

-### 2. Supplemental Layers
-- Oʻahu coastline shapefile

 All raw datasets are stored in `/data/raw/`.